 Disaster Recovery (DR) provides infrastructure recovery so

-(BC).
-DR is part of the larger BC effort,
+business functions.
+DR is part of a larger BC (Business Continuity) effort,

 which involves keeping all essential aspects of a business functioning following

 Alternate Data Center

-16 (SOC I type II)
+- SSAE 16 (SOC I type II)

-DSS (sec 9 & 12)
+- PCI DSS (sec 9 & 12)

 Participate in COT DR

-Disaster Recovery Participation Requirements
+Agency Disaster Recovery Participation Requirements

 Disaster Recovery Services